 - Metrics to consider when conducting an Instagram competitive analysis

-- How to do an Instagram competitive analysis
+- Instagram competitive analysis tools

 1. What is an Instagram competitive analysis?

-Finding out who your Instagram competitors are is an essential tactic to determine what kind of threat they present to your financial well-being.
+Finding out who your Instagram competitors are is an essential tactic to determine what kind of threat they present to your financial wellbeing.

 There are three types of competitors:

 - Direct – Businesses that sell the same types of goods and services you do to the same market or niche.